RDFM Management Server

-The server exposes a management and device API that is used by management software and end devices.
+The server exposes a management and device API used by management software and end devices.
 A comprehensive list of all API endpoints is available in the RDFM Server API Reference chapter.

 The preferred method for running the RDFM server is by using a Docker container.
 To set up a local development environment, first clone the RDFM repository: